euoia/node-games-lobby/README.md

 in a web browser using simple HTML and javascript.

-The games must be written in nodejs (or at least have a nodejs adapter) and conform to a simple API (TODO: link game API documentation).
+The games must be written in nodejs (or at least have a nodejs adapter) and conform to a simple API.

 Features
 ----
 * Chat across games with private messages, announcements, lobbies, public rooms.
 * Games must conform only to a simple documented API.
-* Example games (tictactoe, TODO: hangman) provided.
+* Example games (tictactoe, gorillas) provided.

 To use this
 ----
 * Clone this repository.
 * Run `npm install`
 * Run `npm test` requires [mocha](http://visionmedia.github.io/mocha/) installed globally.
-* Look at the game documentation (TODO: link).
 * Look at the example tictactoe and hangman games.
 * Write your game to conform to the documented game API.
 * Run this program on a web server somewhere.